LinuxForHealth/docs/source/index.rst

 What is LinuxForHealth?
 *************************
-Welcome to the future of healthcare software development - the world's first true HealthOS.
+Welcome to the future of healthcare software development - the world's first true enabled HealthOS.

 LinuxForHealth is a distributed processing network operating system which allows mainframes, cloud and edge devices to be seamlessly connected directly to healthcare transaction systems.
 The processing model abstracts the need for intermediary third-party organizations, resulting in a developer-extensible trust protocol.